 Mars has dust storms that can cover the entire planet for a whole month.
 This does not happen often, but smaller dust storms are quite common.

 During dust storms the power output of the solar panels will decrease.
 While direct lighting to the panels is reduced significantly, there is still sufficient lighting from indirect light to power the crucial life support systems of the settlement.
 Water and oxygen production will be turned off and instead stored water and oxygen will be consumed.
 Lighting to the greenhouse will be lowered and other non-essential systems will be turned off.

 Mars One has designed the Mars mission to fully exploit, wherever possible, solar power generation.
 The mission design makes use of ‘thin film’ solar panels, which are extremely light and can be easily transported.

 Solar power however has a few disadvantages: during night time, the energy must come from batteries; and during dust storms, the solar panels will yield less energy.

 The solar panel system used by Mars One will deliver enough energy to power all critical systems during a dust storm.

 Non-critical systems however will be shut down or restricted, to save energy:

 The astronauts will have enough water stored for 15 days of normal water usage, and for 150 days if usage is limited.
 The oxygen storage tanks will contain enough oxygen for 60 days.
 Because electrical power is so critical for the survival of the crew, extra safety margins will be built into the power usage profiles for dust storms.

 Other methods of power generation that could potentially be used on Mars are not yet available as existing technology.
 The most commonly referred to alternative is nuclear power.
-While nuclear power is a commonly used technology on Earth, a nuclear power generator for use on Mars does not yet exist, and will take many years to develop.
+While nuclear power is a commonly used technology on Earth, a nuclear power generator in the size that would be needed for a human settlement on Mars doesn't exist yet.